akesterson/defunct-disco/README.md

     - DISCO client rsyncs its node configuration parameters from the server
     - DISCO client performs topological sort of required modules, and for each one:
-        - fetch all files
+        - fetch all files, templates and scripts
-        - fetch all templates
+        - resolve all templates
             - resolve all templates
         - execute all scripts
         - report all differences